-This kulambu tastes delicious when made with the drumstick or ladies finger.
+This kulambu tastes delicious when made with the drumstick or ladies’ finger.
 For the people who are new to South Indian cuisines, these two vegetables may sound weird.
-Drumstick is a vegetable which is thin and long.
+Drumstick is a vegetable that is thin and long.
 Have a thicker skin and have very flavorful flesh inside.
-And ladies finger is nothing but okra.
+And lady’s finger is nothing but okra.

 Fresh drumstick is always great for making any South Indian dishes.